SadeedDani/QA-Generator/README.md

 # QA-Generator
-It is an AI&ML model which can generate Questions and answers when a file or pdf is given to it.
+It is an ML model which can generate Questions and answers when a file or pdf is given to it.

-Front-end was done using flutter and AI&ml model was done using python integration of python with flutter is still work in progress.
+Front-end was done using flutter and ML model was done using python.

+In progress-
-Integration of flask and python is still work in progress
+Integration of flask and python, integration of frontend and backend